 - Abbey-Appleton front entrance and rear of building near Flynn Campus Union

 - Senior Suites, quad entrance and Lot 18 entrance

 - Brennan Center, main entrance and right side of building

-Pressing the “emergency” button will activate the box and connect to Springfield College Department of Public Safety.
+Pressing the “emergency” button will activate the box and connect directly to the Springfield College Department of Public Safety.

-Under no circumstances will Springfield College, its agents, and/or employees be responsible for any loss or damage occurring to any motor vehicle (including any contents therein) parked on Springfield College premises, for any reason, including, and not limited to, theft, vandalism, negligence, or otherwise.
-All persons parking vehicles on Springfield College property hereby covenant not to sue and release Springfield College from all claims, causes of action, damage, or other liabilities with respect to the foregoing.
+- Under no circumstances will Springfield College, its agents, and/or employees be responsible for any loss or damage occurring to any motor vehicle (including any contents therein) parked on Springfield College premises, for any reason, including, and not limited to, theft, vandalism, negligence, or otherwise.

 - Any motor vehicle parked, operated, or driven on campus shall be done so solely at the risk of the owner and the operator.
 Springfield College shall not be liable for any loss and/or damage occasioned to any such motor vehicle, the operator, other occupant thereof, or any person unless such damage has resulted from the gross negligence of an employee or agent of the college acting in the course and within the scope of his/her employment.

 - The authority of the Springfield College Department of Public Safety to regulate vehicle parking and traffic is derived through the director of public safety by the Springfield College Board of Trustees.
 It is the sole responsibility of the student, faculty or staff member, or guest to operate their vehicle in accordance with these parking and traffic regulations and in accordance with Massachusetts General Laws.